Gharibim/FoodKG/README.md

 [Apache Jena](https://jena.apache.org/download/index.cgi) </br>

 **Acknowledgments:**
-We would like the acknowledge the partial support of NSF Grant No. 1747751.
+We would like the acknowledge the partial support of NSF Grant No. 1747751. </br>

+**Publications:**
+Mohamed Gharibi, Arun Zachariah, Praveen Rao - FoodKG: A Software Tool to Enrich Knowledge Graphs on Food Datasets.
+In Frontiers in Big Data (Data Mining and Management), 19 pages, 2020. (in press)</br>

+Front.
+Big Data doi: 10.3389/fdata.2020.00012